This article provides information about ApexSQL Audit installation terms and offers a visual overview of a network topography

 This is the folder that stores all the data collected by the ApexSQL Audit.
 When ApexSQL Audit central instance stores this data in a central repository database or the Auditing instance sends data to the central instance, the folder content is cleared.
 If the communication between central instance, auditing instance and central repository database in impossible, data will be stored in this temporary folder, in which case it may grow very large, depending on the amount of gathered data, so scheduled maintenance is recommended.

 Here is an example of network topography with main application installed on a central server, and 2 remote servers with server-side components:

 - The ApexSQL Audit service receives configuration details from the GUI

 - The ApexSQL Audit service sends appropriate configuration details to each server-side components (located on local and remote servers)

 - Server-side components gather the data from specified SQL Servers, process it and send it back to ApexSQL Audit service

 - The central service stores data to the Central Repository Database

-- The ApexSQL Audit reports standalone applications extract the data from central repository database and create reports
+- The ApexSQL Audit reporting module extracts the data from central repository database and create reports